A SPL program for issuing and managing ownership of: domain names, Solana Pubkeys, URLs, Twitter handles, ipfs cid's etc..

 An off-chain browser extension could then, similarly to DNS, parse the user SPL name service URL input and descend the chain of names, verifying that the names exist with the correct parenthood, and finally use the data of the last child name (or also a combination of the parents data) in order to resolve this call towards a real DNS URL or any kind of data.

 Although the ownership and class system makes the administration a given class centralized, the creation of new classes is permissionless and as a class owner any kind of decentralized governance signing program could be used.

 - Twitter handles can be added as names of one specific name class.
-The class authority of will therefore hold the right to add a Twitter handle name.
-This enables the verification of Twitter accounts for example by asking the user to tweet his pubkey or a signed message.
+The class authority will therefore hold the right to add a Twitter handle name.
+This enables the verification of Twitter accounts for example by asking the user to tweet their pubkey or a signed message.
 A bot that holds the private issuing authority key can then sign the Create instruction (with a metadata_authority that is the tweeted pubkey) and send it back to the user who will then submit it to the program.
 In this case the class will still be able to control the data of the name registry, and not the user for example.

 Therefore, another way of using this program would be to create a name

 "verified-twitter-handles" for example) with the